-- A. Existing basic horizontal and vertical control points for the Project are designated on the Contract Drawings. - B. Locate and protect all survey monumentation, property corners and project control points prior to starting work and preserve all permanent reference points during construction.
-All costs associated with the replacement of all survey monumentation, property corners and project control points shall be borne by the Contractor

-Make no changes or relocations without prior written notice to County.

-Report to County when any reference point is lost or destroyed, or requires relocation because of necessary changes in grades or locations.

-Require surveyor to replace project control points which may be lost or destroyed.

-Establish replacements based on original survey control.
+- A. Existing basic horizontal and vertical control points for the Project are designated on the Contract Drawings.
+If control points are not designated on the Drawings, the Contractor shall include establishing suitable control points for the Work to be performed as part of the field surveying services provided. - B. Locate and protect all survey monumentation, property corners and project control points prior to starting work and preserve all permanent reference points during construction.
+All costs associated with the replacement of all survey monumentation, property corners and project control points shall be borne by the Contractor. - C. Make no changes or relocations without prior written notice to County. - D. Report to County when any reference point is lost or destroyed, or requires relocation because of necessary changes in grades or locations. - E. Require surveyor to replace project control points which may be lost or destroyed. - F. Establish replacements based on original survey control.